ShruthiRajendraShetti/Data-Mining/README.md

-# Knowledge Discovery in Databases (KDD) process for this tweet sentiment analysis
+# Knowledge Discovery in Databases (KDD) process for tweet sentiment analysis

 ## 1. Selection
 Objective: Identify and select relevant data for sentiment analysis.